lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 * New optimization methods (such as K-FAC).
 * Entropy maximization of the policy helps encourage exploration.
 * Try not to overestimate the value function.
+* Think twice whether the policy and value network should share parameters.
 * TBA more.